andykilroy/mcast/README.md

 ```

 If working, the listen commands entered previously should print the exact
-data that was entered in the send command
+data that was entered in the send

 ```
 Lorem ipsum etc, etc